wjzhengsh/blockchain/get_start.md

 ## Enabling applications to interact with the network
 {: #getting-started-with-enterprise-plan-enable-apps}
 Applications leverage the SDK APIs to interact with your {{site.data.keyword.blockchain}} network resources.
 You need to add the API endpoint information of your network resources in your application so that the application can ultimately target your peers with transaction requests.
 You can then add the API endpoint information from the Network Monitor.
 Applications can be hosted on your local file system or on {{site.data.keyword.cloud_notm}}.
-For more information, see [Developing applications](/docs/services/blockchain/v10_application.html#dev-app).

 ## Monitoring network resources
 {: #getting-started-with-enterprise-plan-monitor-resources}